SeLite/SeLite.github.io/TestMethodsTheory.md

 This is not Selenium IDE or SeLite-specific, but it only covers what can be done with Selenium.
 There are a few options, the easiest first:

 ## 1. Test uses no DB ##
-It's hard to make this thorough testing.
+This is hardly sufficient as thorough testing.
 The app DB

   * has initial state 'frozen' to make the test work
-  * needs to be reset to that initial state (every time the test is run) The test
+  * needs to be reset to that initial state (every time the test is run)

+The test

   * has no own DB
   * has no access to app DB (except for access to reset it - if needed and automated)
   * depends on the initial app DB to be in the expected state
   * enters/modifies the app data
     * by navigating the app via its UI
     * based on fixed/random/partially random data set
     * stores the data in test session (if needed)
     * validates the data presented by the app UI (against that session data or against the fixed data)
   * doesn't know about any previously entered/modified data present in app DB, if (re)started

-This is probably how many initial/proof-of-concept tests work.
-Not feasible for long term.
+Maintenance cost makes this not feasible for long term.
+Its parts could be reused with SeLite.
+However, you may want to use different locators, depending on the data schema, page navigation, login functionality.
+That may be easier when starting from scratch.

 ## 2. Web app and its test use the same DB ##
 Like #1, but the test reads from the app DB.
 The app DB

   * has no 'frozen' initial state
-  * may need resetting/partial resetting from time to time The test
+  * may need resetting/partial resetting from time to time

+The test

   * has no own DB
   * has read-only access (back door) to app DB (and access to reset it - if needed and automated)
   * generates a fixed/random/controlled random data set, which it enters/modifies via the app UI